bruceravel/demeter/documentation/Athena/examples/aucl.rst

    The linear combination fitting tool with the end member standard compounds selected for the initial fit.

-In the operations list, click on :kbd:`Fit this group,light` to perform the initial fit to these data.
+In the operations list, click on :button:`Fit this group,light` to perform the initial fit to these data.
 After the fit finishes, the result of the fit, shown below is plotted.
-The tab labeled :quoted:`Fit results` becomes active.
+The tab labeled :guilabel:`Fit results` becomes active.
 Clicking on it, we see that the fit tells us that the data are 51 |pm| 1 percent metallic gold.
 Given the quality of the fit, it seems that we are well justified in our assumption that these data can